Prize in Economic Sciences

 The Nobel Lectures 2016

 The Prize in Economic Sciences 2015

-The Royal Swedish Academy of Sciences has decided to award the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel for 2012 to Alvin E. Roth, Harvard University, Cambridge, MA, USA, and Harvard Business School, Boston, MA, USA, and Lloyd S. Shapley, University of California, Los Angeles, CA, USA, “for the theory of stable allocations and the practice of market design”.
+The Royal Swedish Academy of Sciences has decided to award the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2016 to Oliver Hart, Harvard University, Cambridge, MA, USA, and Bengt Holmström, Massachusetts Institute of Technology, Cambridge, MA, USA “for their contributions to contract theory”

 Why have the Laureates of the Prize in Economic Sciences received the world’s most prestigious prize?
-Posters explaining the Prize in Economic Sciences are produced annually and distributed to schools and scientific institutes.
-Free copies can be ordered from the Academy's reception desk by e-mail firstname.lastname@example.org, or phone +46 86739500.
+Nobel Posters explaining the Prize in Economic Sciences is produced annually.

 The 2016 posters will be published by the end of November.